artefactual-labs/enduro/website/content/en/docs/development/deps.md

 ## Go

-The version of Go used by this projected is determined in [`.go-version`](https://github.com/artefactual-labs/enduro/blob/main/.go-version).
+The version of Go used by this project is specified in the `go.mod` file.

+`.go-version` is used by the Netlify project.

 ## Go modules